MicrosoftDocs/mixed-reality/mixed-reality-docs/mixed-reality-capture-for-developers.md

 A [ViewConfiguration](https://docs.microsoft.com/en-us/uwp/api/windows.graphics.holographic.holographiccamera.viewconfiguration) property has been added to HolographicCamera to help identify the configuration a camera belongs to.

-##### Handling the additional render in Unity
+##### Handle the additional HolographicCamera render in Unity

 >[!NOTE]
 > Unity support to render from the PV camera is under development and can't be used, yet.
+This documentation will be updated when a build of Unity with support for rendering from the PV camera is available.

+##### Verify shaders and code support additional cameras

+Run a mixed reality capture and check for unusual alignment, missing content, or performance issues.
+Update shaders and code as appropriate.

+If there are certain scenes that cannot support rendering to an additional camera, you can disable the PhotoVideoCamera's HolographicViewConfiguration during them.

 ### Disabling MRC in your app

 #### 2D app

 2D apps can choose to have their visual content obscured when mixed reality capture is running by:
 * Present with the [DXGI_PRESENT_RESTRICT_TO_OUTPUT](https://docs.microsoft.com/en-us/windows/desktop/direct3ddxgi/dxgi-present) flag
 * Create the app's swap chain with the [DXGI_SWAP_CHAIN_FLAG_HW_PROTECTED](https://docs.microsoft.com/en-us/windows/desktop/api/dxgi/ne-dxgi-dxgi_swap_chain_flag) flag
 * With the Windows 10 May 2019 Update, setting ApplicationView's [IsScreenCaptureEnabled](https://docs.microsoft.com/en-us/uwp/api/windows.ui.viewmanagement.applicationview.isscreencaptureenabled)

 #### Immersive app

 Immersive apps can choose to have their visual content excluded from mixed reality capture by:
 * Setting HolographicCameraRenderingParameter's [IsContentProtectionEnabled](https://docs.microsoft.com/en-us/uwp/api/windows.graphics.holographic.holographiccamerarenderingparameters.iscontentprotectionenabled) to disable mixed reality capture for its associated frame
 * Setting HolographicCamera's [IsHardwareContentProtectionEnabled](https://docs.microsoft.com/en-us/uwp/api/windows.graphics.holographic.holographiccamera.ishardwarecontentprotectionenabled) to disable mixed reality capture for its associated holographic camera

 #### Password Keyboard

 With the Windows 10 May 2019 Update, visual content is automatically excluded from mixed reality capture when a password or pin keyboard is visible.

 ### Knowing when MRC is active